ldynia/archcolider/4.ADRs/016 Use of Infrastructure as Code.md

 **Bonus Features:**
 - Drift detection when manual changes are forced to the infrastructure.
 You could set up alerts for such a scenario so action can be taken.
 Furthermore, if you decide to use Cloudformation you could use RemediationConfiguration(s) to take a certain action that can go beyond a simple message.
 For instance, in the case of the example above (the public IP address being attached to an ENI )

 - It is reasonably easy to use standard transformations to create derived environments (ie. Development, Test, Production, etc.).
-This may vary from rather crude XSTL file based solutions to more sophisticated options.
+This may vary from rather crude XSTL file-based solutions to more sophisticated options.